aidanwalk/PyWFS_simulation/examples/reconstruction/readme.txt

-Contains an example of how to use the reconstruction.interaction_matrix class. sx and sy are slopes generated using pyramidWFS.py, where the wavefront contains X-tilt aberrations.
+Contains an example of how to use the reconstruction.interaction_matrix class.

+sx and sy are slopes generated using PyWFS.py, where the wavefront contains spherical aberrations.

 to run:
 $ python reconstruction.py